 Rihanna, Kendall Jenner & More Stars Who Go Out in Completely See Through Dresses

 See-through is how they do!
-Whether it’s a red carpet, a dinner outing or a shopping run, Hollywood’s hottest stars are rocking revealing, sheer looks more and more!
+Whether it’s a red carpet or a shopping run, Hollywood’s hottest stars are rocking revealing, sheer looks more and more!
 See these sexy snaps of Rihanna, Kendall Jenner and more!

 There’s no shame in these stars’ fashion game!
 Rihanna, 30, Kendall Jenner, 22, Bella Hadid, 21, Kim Kardashian, 37, are just a few stars who love to rock the sheer trend.
 Kendall turned heads at the 2017 Met Gala when she hit the red carpet in the hottest, see-through dress. — A chainmail La Perla gown, which showed her bare bottom.
 Also in 2017, Bella stunned in a sheer custom Ralph and Russo dress, covered in crystals when she attended the amfAR Gala at Cannes.
 These stars and more have stepped out in the most revealing dresses we’ve ever seen, which is why we had to round up the best looks! — Check them out in our attached gallery!